GoogleCloudPlatform/python-docs-samples/TESTING.md

 From the Cloud Console, create a new Service Account and download its json key.
 Place this file in `testing/resources/service-account.json`.

+Create a new OAuth client ID.
+Create a file `testing/resources/client-secrets.json` and write the `client_id` and `client_secret` to the file in the [Client Secrets JSON format](https://developers.google.com/api-client-library/python/guide/aaa_client_secrets).

 ## Environment variables

 * Copy `testing/resources/test-env.tmpl.sh` to `testing/resources/test-env.sh`, and updated it with your configuration.
 * Run `source testing/resources/test-env.sh`.
 * Run `export GOOGLE_APPLICATION_CREDENTIALS=testing/resources/service-account.json`.
+* Run `export GOOGLE_CLIENT_SECRETS=testing/resources/client-secrets.json`.

 ### Test environments